wassimbj/nta/README.md

 ## works on the browser and server
 if you want to use it on the **browser**, you must include the `nta.min.js` file into you html file
 <br/>
-if you are using **server side rendering or any js framework**, just npm install it and import it as you import any other package
+else if you are using **server side rendering or any js framework**, just npm install it and import it as you import any other package

 ## Languages available for now are: